UC Santa Cruz

 I passed the Algebra I Tutor qualifying exam given by the Foothill College Pass the Torch program.

 I passed the Algebra II Tutor qualifying exam given by the Foothill College Pass the Torch program.

 I have a thorough knowledge of American history and have successfully assisted a high school student with creating an American history timeline, detailing the events in America in the 1930s.

-While working with one student who had been diagnosed with Asperger's, I was able to help him raise his grade in statistics from an F to a B, but more importantly, I was able to figure out his learning style and match my tutoring to what he needed, as well as help him cope with his anxiety.
+While working with one student who had been diagnosed as being on the autism spectrum, I was able to help him raise his grade in statistics from an F to a B, but more importantly, I was able to figure out his learning style and match my tutoring to what he needed, as well as help him cope with his anxiety.

 I have experience tutoring high school students in biology and have taken college level classes in cell biology, human biology, genetics, marine biology, physical anthropology and biopsychology.